US Province Officially Established – 1941

 The American Province was formally established in 1941 with Fr.
 Ignatius Lissner as its first Provincial Superior.
 In addition to perseverance during times of racial strife, SMA-USA has also been in the forefront of the Society’s lay missionary programs, having developed an essential theology of laity in mission during the 1980s.

-Today, the American Province has 34 priests and more than a dozen lay missionaries who serve in the African countries of Liberia, Ghana, Kenya, and Tanzania.
+Today, the American Province has 22 priests.
+Some lay missionaries serve in the African countries of Liberia, Ghana, Kenya, and Tanzania.
 In the United States, SMA missionaries have worked widely in the South, and in California, Florida, Massachusetts, Maryland, and New Jersey.